MatthewMacri/PatternsProject/README.md

 ## **Project Overview**

-The **School Registration System** is a Java-based application designed to simplify course management and registration for students and administrators.
+The **School Registration System** is a Java-based application designed to simplify course management and registration for students, teachers, and administrators.
 The system allows students to:
 - Register for courses.
 - View their course schedules.
 - Drop courses.